mtliendo/matt-proj/readme.md

 Preview your site in the browser by finding the url in the amplify console, or by using the following format:

 `http://<bucket-name>.s3-website-<bucket_region>.amazonaws.com/`

+### Todo

+- Add steps on how a CI/CD pipeline can be used with Amplify hosting